diegomacario/Hands-In-The-Web/README.md

 # Hands-In-The-Web

-An example of how to bring mocap data from handy to the web.
+An example of how to bring mocap data captured with Shopify's [handy](https://github.com/Shopify/handy) tool to the web.

 ## Credit